 Architect-US has organized all the information you need about The J1 Visa Extension the following categories!

-In order to request for J1 visa extension, you must currently be in lawful J-1 status and your Form DS-2019 must have been issued by the designated sponsor organization you are applying for the extension with.
-Extensions are granted to let the participants complete their original objectives and not to start a new project.
-Some J1 programs do not allow extensions.
-For others, sponsoring organizations can extend the J1 status only through the maximum length allowed for a particular J1 program.
+To be eligible for a J1 visa extension you must currently be in lawful J-1 status and your Form DS-2019 must have been issued by the designated sponsor organization you are applying for the extension with.
+The reason for extensions is to grant J1 participants with the extra time they need to finish their original objectives, and never to start a new project.

-- A letter from your school or department that reflects that they have approved your request for a reduced course load or medical leave of absence based on a physician’s certification.
-A letter should also mention your position title and the proposed dates of extension.
-If you had a change of major or research topic or unexpected reason problems that may be compelling academic reasons that may be contributed to a delay in the completion of your program.
-Academic suspensions or probation are not compelling reasons for an extension.
+- A written and signed letter from your Academic institution or Organization that shows their approval for your request for a reduced course load or medical leave of absence based on a physician’s certification.
+Should include your position title and the proposed dates of extension.
+Any reasons for major changes or unexpected reason that caused problems leading to the need for an extension.

-If you would like to request an extension of the 30-day voluntary departure status period, you will have to contact the USCIS.
+Any grace period request for an extension of the 30-day voluntary departure status period will have to be done through a contact at the USCIS.